Choicestchoice/CarSharing-Report-with-SQL-Queries-/README.md

 # Instructions
 1. Clone or download this repository to your local machine.

-2. Open the SC, queries sql file to view the SOL queries.
+2. Open the SQL, queries sql file to view the SQL queries.

-3. Execute the SOL queries in your prefered SOL database management system (e.g. MySOL Workbench, SQuite).
+3. Execute the SQL queries in your prefered SQL database management system (e.g. MySQL Workbench, SQLite).

 4. Review the results and analysis provided by each query.